Freyr: Lokasenna

 In the poem Lokasenna, Loki accuses the gods of various misdeeds.
 He criticizes the Vanir for incest, saying that Njörðr had Freyr with his sister.
 He also states that the gods discovered Freyr and Freyja having sex together.
 The god Týr speaks up in Freyr's defense.

 Lokasenna also mentions that Freyr has servants called Byggvir and Beyla.
 They seem to have been associated with the making of bread.

 Skírnismál

 The courtship of Freyr and Gerðr is dealt with extensively in the poem Skírnismál.

 Freyr is depressed after seeing Gerðr.
 Njörðr and Skaði ask Skírnir to go and talk with him.
 Freyr reveals the cause of his grief and asks Skírnir to go to Jötunheimr to woo Gerðr for him.
 Freyr gives Skírnir a steed and his magical sword for the journey.

 When Skírnir finds Gerðr he starts by offering her treasures if she will marry Freyr.
-When she declines he gets her consent by threatening her with destructive magic.
+When she declines he forces her to accept by threatening her with destructive magic.